Can I Do a Late-Summer Split?

 Bearding is always temporary, usually lasting several weeks or even more but eventually, the colony will return to a normal configuration.
 It’s a completely natural and common activity for honey bees, and my own advice is always the same, “If your bees want to beard, let them.”
 No harm comes from the activity, and indeed they seem to enjoy it.

-Splitting in fall is possible, although tricky.
+A split in late-summer or fall is possible, although tricky.
 You need good-sized populations and lots of food stores and you may need to buy a queen.
 Drones are usually thrown out in August, or even earlier during a dearth, so a do-it-yourself queen may not have a lot of opportunities to mate.

 I would say you are fortunate to have a booming colony that is effectively managing their home by bearding.
 If they were mine, I would continue to check mite loads but otherwise, let them be.